funkhaus/vuehaus/README.md

 ### Developer Capabilities

-The Developer role in Vuepress has a few extra capabilities available:
+The Developer role in Vuehaus has a few extra capabilities available:

 #### Preventing deletion